About type-1 diabetes

 - explaining what to do when the blood sugar goes outside the target range

-- teaching you and your child how to inject insulin using a syringe or insulin pen device
+- teaching you and your child how to inject insulin or use an insulin pump

 - teaching you and your child about healthy eating and exercise

 - talking about your child’s diagnosis and ongoing treatment.